 In 1953 they were invited to join the faculty at Southwestern Junior College, now Southwestern University, in Keene, Texas, where they would become known affectionately as "the Macs."
 After three years at SJA, they accepted an invitation to teach music at Helderberg College in Somerset West, South Africa, where Robert would chair the program and direct the choir and she would teach piano.

 For the next nine years, McManaman led the college's nationally known choir, touring extensively with them throughout that country, performing in important venues in major cities.
-They also sang on the South African Broadcasting Company radio network and received many compliments on their high-quality performances, being compared by many reviewers favorably with nationally known choirs.
+They also sang on the South African Broadcasting Company radio network and received many compliments on their high-quality performances, being compared favorably with nationally known choirs by many reviewers.

 Robert started an instrumental program that enabled the school to host quality groups such as the Salvation Army brass bands and similar groups from nearby Stollenbosch University.
 These contacts led to opportunities for witnessing about the church.